nicksit12/reinvent-network-KAN/README.md

 The bibliography for the resources we use during our research is stored in the .bib file called 'bibliography'.

 The file 'blink.c' contains the test code we created as a team to test the LED lights on our ports.

+The file 'Framing.c' currently holds the first version of our code to creating frames to send packets from one computer to another.